animatlabs/animatlabs.github.io/_drafts/2026-03-30-spectre-console-cli.md

 dotnet add package Spectre.Console
 ```

 That's it.
 No CLI framework, no extra dependencies.
-Just Spectre.
+One package.

 ## FigletText: ASCII Art Headers